wandersoncferreira/wandersoncferreira.github.io/content/items/20220213204546-emacs_projectile_and_perspective.md

 1. Use `projectile-switch-project`
 2. Choose a project
-3. Automatically create a new workspace with the project name
+3. Automatic creation of new workspace with project's name
-4. Switch to the new workspace
+4. Switch to new workspace
-5. Open file in the new workspace
+5. Open file in new workspace
 6. Commands like `ido-switch-buffer` needs to recognize only buffers of this workspace

 Great!
 To accomplish this I am using [projectile](https://github.com/bbatsov/projectile) and [perspective](https://github.com/nex3/perspective-el).